Tai appears set for confirmation as top U.S. trade negotiator

 As Tai awaited confirmation, the administration took steps toward a resolution of a 16-year trade dispute with the European Union over commercial aircraft subsidies.
 Earlier this month, Biden and European Commission President Ursula von der Leyen agreed to a four-month suspension of tariffs on a variety of products while they redouble efforts to reach a negotiated settlement.

-During her confirmation hearings, Tai vowed to make a settlement with the EU an early priority.
+During her confirmation hearings, Tai vowed to make a settlement with the E.U. an early priority.

 In written answers to lawmakers’ questions, Tai said she would “seek to determine the impact of trade policies on workers’ wages and economic security and take that impact into account as we develop new policy.”